 This is a badly named tumour as it is, in reality, a schwannoma and seldom occurs on the cochlea nerve (usually it arises on a vestibular nerve).
 So, really it should be called a vestibular schwannoma.
 It is benign.

 There are no specific risk factors except rare cases when they may occur after ionising radiation.
 They generally present in a patient's middle age.
 They are also associated with Neurofibromatosis Type 2, when they are bilateral but unilateral, sporadic tumours are by far the most common.

 The figure shows the anatomy of the right Internal Acoustic Meatus as seen from the brainstem.
 SV is the superior vestibular nerve and IV the inferior.
 C is the cochlear nerve.
 VII is the facial nerve.

-The characteristic of the ear symptoms caused by an acoustic neuroma are that they are unilateral.
-For example the patient may suffer with unilateral sensorineural hearing loss or unilateral tinnitus.
+Characteristically, acoustic neuromas cause unilateral ear symptoms.
+For example, the patient may suffer with unilateral sensorineural hearing loss or unilateral tinnitus.
 Interestingly, although the tumour usually arises form the vestibular nerve, vertigo is uncommon.
-Patients may notice a mild disequilibrium only.
+Patients may notice a mild imbalance only.
 This is due to the slow growing nature of the tumour and the ability of the brain to compensate for balance disturbance (ask your tutor for more details on this).

-Although the facial nerve is also in the IAM a neuroma causes facial weakness relatively late on in the disease.
-This is because motor nerve fibres are relatively resistant to pressure.
-This is in contrast to sensory fibres (hearing) as these are thin and easily damaged.
+Although the facial nerve is also in the IAM, an acoustic neuroma causes facial weakness relatively rarely.
+This is because motor nerve fibres are resistant to pressure.
+This is in contrast to sensory fibres (hearing) as these are thin and easily damaged by pressure.